 1) Real-time route optimization

 Autonomous vehicles on a common stretch of the road are connected together with Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) mechanisms that enable driverless vehicles to gain real-time information on the condition of the roads as well as exchange protection and mobility information with the surrounding infrastructure and redirect the routes accordingly.
-Additionally, employing of V2V and V2I to find out optimal routes can aid in reducing the number of miles driven, save time and rein in the fuel consumption.
+Additionally, employing V2V and V2I to find out optimal routes can aid in reducing the number of miles driven, save time, and rein in fuel consumption.

 2) Increased lane capacity